-UPDATE FEBRUARY 2019: AMEX is now giving you $300 (instead of the $250 mentioned below) in sign-up bonus using our AMEX card referral link.
+UPDATE MAY 2019: Bonus Credit Card Deal - AMEX is now giving you $300 (instead of the $250 mentioned below) in sign-up bonus cash using our AMEX card referral link.
 Add $50 to your take on this one!
-This credit card is a no-brainer for those with good credit.
-Add another $100 to my post concerning the math (below).
+This credit card is a no-brainer for those with good credit and understand the process concerning the math (below).
 In January, we also got the Chase Sapphire Travel Card ($750 travel credit already, May 2019).

 Every year, we "make money" by signing up for a bonus credit card deal or two.
 The most recent deal we signed up for was with AMEX.
 We chose this AMEX card after reviewing the best bonus credit card deal offers.
 On average, I'd say we have made over $1,000 per year for the last decade by spending 1-2 hours per year seeking out the best bonus credit card deal that works for us.

 We have easily made $10k over the past 10 years; maybe spent 1-2 hours/year finding the best bonus credit card deal available, signing up, moving money, etc. That's a $10k return for about 1-2 hours of work per year, or $500 to $1,000 per hour in return.
 It can be a great return for your time as well; educate yourself and use credit wisely to build wealth.